 In 632 AD, when Yazdegerd ascended the throne, he was eight years old.
 The real power was being wielded by his generals and the members of the aristocracy who were engaged in fighting the civil war.
 Overtaken by political intrigues and the civil war, the Sassanids failed to take note of the new threat: an army of Islamic Arabs.
 They did not expect an attack from the Arabian desert.
 But the unthinkable happened.

-In 633, the Sassanid army was defeated by an Arab Islamic army near the Sasanian city of Hira, which was occupied by the Arabs.
+In 633, the Sassanid army was defeated by an Arab Islamic army near the Sasanian city of Hira.
 After the fall of Hira, the Persian elite started taking note of the Arab army.
 But by now it was too late.
 From 633 to 637, the Arabs defeated the Sassanid army in two major battles—Battle of al-Qadisiyyah and the Battle of Nahavand—and a series of smaller battles.

-In 642 AD, Yazdegerd fled to Isfahan where he tried to make a last stand by raising a small army.
-But his army mutinied when the Arab leadership bribed the soldiers with the offer of free land.
+In 642, Yazdegerd fled to Isfahan where he tried to make a last stand by raising a small army.
+His army mutinied when the Arab leadership bribed the soldiers with the offer of free land.
 Yazdegerd fled to Estakhr but the Arabs invaded the city and razed it to the ground.
 The Persian nobles who had fled with Yazdegerd were killed in Estakhr.
-Yazdegerd kept running from one city to another while being pursued by the Arab army.
+Yazdegerd ran from one city to another while being pursued by the Arab army.

 In 651, Yazdegerd was hiding in the establishment of a miller in a small village called Marw.
 According to historical sources, the miller killed Yazdegerd for his jewelry.
 With the death of Yazdegerd, the age of Zoroastrianism in Persia came to an end.
 Islam became Persia’s state religion, and the Zoroastrians were given the dhimmi status.
 By the tenth century, there were very few Zoroastrians left in the country.